-Contrived Coincidence: See the entry on that page.
-In general, lots of what gets the plot moving depends on either someone having a change of heart at the right moment, such as Popov spilling the beans entirely to Clark about Horizon's goals in Rainbow Six, and Team-2 just happening to be at the Sydney Olympics at the time, or someone making a discovery that went ignored by everyone else just in the nick of time.
-To be fair, much of this is justified since it's uncovered by analysts who are doing what they're paid for.
+Contrived Coincidence: In general, lots of what gets the plot moving depends on either someone having a change of heart at the right moment, such as Popov spilling the beans entirely to Clark about Horizon's goals in Rainbow Six, and Team-2 just happening to be at the Sydney Olympics at the time, or someone making a discovery that went ignored by everyone else just in the nick of time.

 Cool Boat: You might think every US naval vessel was this, given the amount of loving description Clancy visits on them.
 The Red October is a straight example, with its unique silent propulsion system.

 Raizo Yamata, in Debt of Honor, uses his wealth and influence to engineer a conflict between Japan and the United States.